 The average PH of the ocean is 8.2, which is basic or alkaline.
-However, as the ocean absorbs carbon dioxide released into the atmosphere by humans, the PH decreases.
+However, the PH decreases as the ocean absorbs carbon dioxide released into the atmosphere by humans.
 Therefore, it becomes acidic.

 The PH level of the ocean has dropped on average from 8.2 to 8.1 PH, or a 26% drop in the PH level1.

 Since the industrial revolution, the concentration of carbon dioxide in the atmosphere has increased.
 This is due to human activities like burning fossil fuels and changing land use.
 Also, the ocean absorbs about 30% of the carbon dioxide released into the atmosphere.
 As a result, it becomes more acidic.